Split Payments Marketplace

 Onboarding flows

-1. Pre-onboarded Accounts: If the submerchant has already completed the onboarding process with a given provider (e.g., via an external dashboard or platform), the marketplace can provide the corresponding recipient_id at the time of creation.
-In this case, no further onboarding is needed, and the status will immediately be set to SUCCEEDED. (onboardings.type='PREVIOUSLY_ONBOARDED')
+1. Pre-onboarded accounts: If a submerchant has already completed the onboarding process with a specific provider (e.g., through an external dashboard or platform), the marketplace can supply the corresponding recipient_id during creation.
+In this scenario, no further onboarding is required, and the status will be immediately set to SUCCEEDED (onboardings.type=PREVIOUSLY_ONBOARDED).

-2. Dynamic Onboarding: If no credentials are provided, Yuno will initiate the onboarding process for the selected provider. (onboardings.type='ONBOARD_ONTO_PROVIDER').
-Depending on the provider’s requirements, this may involve:
+2. Dynamic onboarding: If no credentials are provided, Yuno will initiate the onboarding process for the chosen provider (onboardings.type=ONBOARD_ONTO_PROVIDER).
+This process may include:

-1. Form submission or redirection to hosted onboarding.
+1. Form submission or redirection to a hosted onboarding page.

-During the onboarding lifecycle, a Recipient may go through several statuses which indicate the current state of the process:
+Throughout the onboarding lifecycle, a recipient may experience various statuses that reflect the current state of the process:

 StatusDescription